06 Safeguarding children, young people and vulnerable adults policy

 - If there is an incident, which may require reporting to RIDDOR the designated officer immediately seeks

-guidance from the owners/directors/trustees.
+guidance from the owners/directors/trustees as appropriate.
 There continues to be a requirement that the designated officer follows legislative requirements in relation to reporting to RIDDOR.
-This is fully addressed in section 01 Health and Safety procedures.
+This

-such as responding to radicalisation/extremism concerns.
-Procedures are followed for managing allegations against staff, as well as for responding to concerns and complaints raised about quality or
+(LSP) for safeguarding and any specific safeguarding procedures such as responding to radicalisation/extremism concerns.
+Procedures are followed for managing allegations against staff, as well as for

 Responding to marks or injuries observed

-- If a member of staff observes or is informed by a parent/carer of a mark or injury to a child that happened at home or elsewhere,
+- If a member of staff at Woodlands Preschool observes or is informed by a parent/carer of a mark or injury to a child that happened

-the member of staff makes a record of the information given to them by the parent/carer in the child’s personal file, which is signed by the parent/carer.
+at home or elsewhere, the member of staff makes a record of the information given to them by the parent/carer in the child’s personal file, which is signed by the parent/carer.

-- The member of staff advises the designated person as soon as possible if there are safeguarding concerns about the circumstance of
+- The member of staff advises the designated safeguarding lead as soon as possible if there are

 - If there are concerns about the circumstances or explanation given, by the parent/carer and/or child, the

-designated person decides the course of action to be taken after reviewing 06.1a Child welfare and protection summary and completing 06.1b Safeguarding incident reporting
+designated safeguarding lead decides the course of action to be taken after reviewing 06.1a Child welfare and protection summary and

 - If the mark or injury is noticed later in the day and the parent is not present, this is raised with the

-- If there are concerns about the nature of the injury, and it is unlikely to have occurred at the setting, the designated person
+- If there are concerns about the nature of the injury, and it is unlikely to have occurred at the setting, the designated

-decides the course of action required and 06.1b Safeguarding incident reporting form is completed as above, taking into consideration any explanation given by the child.
+safeguarding lead decides the course of action required and 06.1b Safeguarding incident reporting form is completed as above, taking into consideration any explanation

-- If there is no cause for further concern, a record is made in the Accident Record, with a note that the circumstances of the injury
+- If there is no cause for further concern, a record is made in the individual child's chronology and

-- If the injury is unlikely to have occurred at the setting, this is raised with the designated person
+- If the injury is unlikely to have occurred at the setting, this is raised with the designated

 - The parent/carer is advised at the earliest opportunity.